paulsamways/gopkgsearch/README.md

 After the GoPkgSearch server has finished indexing the source files and the web server has been started, open up a browser and navigate to the web application, by default http://localhost:8000.

+Modes:

+`join`: Find all types or methods that contain the word 'join'.

+`utf8.rune`: Searching only in the utf8 package, find all types of methods that contain the word 'rune'.

+`http.request.form`: Searching only in the http.Request type, find all methods that contain the word 'form'.

 ## Screenshot

 ![Screenshot of Gopkgsearch](http://paulsamways.github.com/gopkgsearch/images/gopkgsearch.gif)